Categories

 45. How can we handle Windows-based popups with Selenium?

-Selenium solely supports web application testing.
+Selenium only supports web application testing.
 It does not support the testing of Windows-based applications or mobile applications.
 To handle Windows-based popups, third-party intervention is required.
 AutoIt and Robot Class are examples of third-party tools that we can use alongside Selenium to handle Windows-based popups.

 Interested in learning Selenium?
 Check out our Selenium Training in Sydney!